 ``He’s a very well-meaning guy and cares a lot about her.
 There was some dispute, ongoing, which erupted over the weekend which led him to say, `That’s enough.
 I can’t live with this any longer,‴ Gomberg said.

 Corvin’s two youngest daughters, now 36 and 34, also have accused Corvin of having sex with them repeatedly when they were children, said Sgt.
 Kevin McGowan of the Boynton Beach police.
 They did not bear children, he said.

 Corvin’s eldest daughter wanted to keep the births secret from police, Gomberg said.

 ``All of a sudden, without her consent or approval, she has been thrown into a volcano, and she is just trying to stay out of the way,″ he said.

 The womens’ mother and Corvin’s ex-wife, Rosina Corvin, also faulted the boyfriend for going to police.

 ``It was spiteful.
 It’s no one’s business,″ Mrs. Corvin said.

-At the time of their 1970 divorce case, Mrs. Corvin accused her husband in court of fondling one of the girls.
-The court gave him custody of the girls and they moved to Pennsylvania.
+At the time of their 1970 divorce, Mrs. Corvin accused her husband in court of fondling the girls.
+The court gave him custody of the girls and they moved to Arizona.